But knowing when, why, and where to use them is another story.

 Your “Final URL” is merely the landing page that you want to send people to.
 This would be the exact page on your website that lists the product you are referencing in the extension.

 If you have different mobile links to use, you can input a mobile Final URL that will direct all mobile traffic to that specific URL, rather than the standard Final URL.

 Mobile applications are significant factors in our everyday life experience at this point.

-According to Statista, there are nearly four million applications to download on the Google Play Store alone, not including the Apple App Store.
+According to Statista, there are nearly four million applications in the Apple App Store.

 If you are in the market for getting more downloads to your mobile application, you likely know the struggles of severe, saturated, overcrowded competition.